AMERICAN WEDDINGS BLOG

 We’ve heard reports of county clerks in certain states telling ministers that their online ordinations aren’t valid or accepted.
 Unfortunately, these particular clerks are not here to help you, and they may even give you information that (intentionally) contradicts the current laws in their state or county.

-We realize that this spread of misinformation can be confusing and frustrating, and we’re always here to help you better understand your rights as an AMM Minister.
+We realize that this spread of misinformation can be confusing and frustrating.
+We’re always here to help you better understand your rights as an AMM Minister.

-Here’s what you need to know: Ordination through American Marriage Ministries is recognized in the entire United States and its territories.
-In the past, lawmakers in some states (like New York, Pennsylvania, Virginia, and Tennessee) have tried to make it difficult or impossible for online-ordained ministers to perform weddings, and some of those counties and county clerks still try to refuse the credentials of online-ordained ministers.
+Here’s what you need to know: Ordination through American Marriage Ministries is recognized in the entire United States and its territories (except Virginia).
+In the past, lawmakers in some states (like New York, Pennsylvania, and Tennessee) have tried to make it difficult or impossible for online-ordained ministers to perform weddings.
+Some clerks in those areas still try to refuse the credentials of online-ordained ministers.

-If you encounter this situation, contact us right away.
+If you encounter this situation, contact us right away so that we can help you: AMM Contact Information

 Become a Wedding Officiant with Our Free Online Ordination!